seereason/process-extras/README.md

-# About
+# What is process-extras

-Extra functionality for the [Process library](http://hackage.haskell.org/package/process).

- * Read process input and output as ByteStrings or Text, or write your own ProcessOutput instance.
+You might want to use this package if
+ * You want to read and write ByteStrings or Text to a process rather than just Strings
- * Lazy process input and output (i.e. read output from processes that run forever.)
+ * You want to read output from a non-terminating process (e.g. yes(1))
- * ProcessMaker class for more flexibility in the process creation API.
+ * You want more flexibility in process creation
+ * You want various types of progress output from the process to the console before capturing its output - indented and prefixed output, reporting of the command that started the process, dots to reflect the size of the process output, etc.

 # Contributing